gjerokrsteski/easy-php-mvc/README.md

 After researching various articles on the internet I came up with the following descriptions of the principles of the Model-View-Controller design pattern:

+    Input      --> Processing --> Output
+    Controller --> Model      --> View

 The MVC paradigm is a way of breaking an application, or even just a piece of an application's interface, into three parts: the model, the view, and the controller.
 MVC was originally developed to map the traditional input, processing, output roles into the GUI realm:

-    Input      --> Processing --> Output
-    Controller --> Model      --> View
+    <?php
+    // incorporate our classes.
+    include('Framework/Controller.php');
+    include('Framework/View.php');
+    include('Controller/Blog.php');
+    include('Models/Blog.php');

+    // create controller.
+    $controller = new Controller_Blog($_GET);

+    // print out the content of the web-application. echo $controller->render();

 Model
 ------